rainbowbreeze/talks-and-demoes/2025-llm_workshop/04-documents-rag.md

   - All about pokemon game
 - Visibility
   - Public

+Now files can be accessed everywhere using the `#` in the prompt.

 In the Knowledge page -> Add a Collection -> Upload files
 - Upload [Pokemon Trading Card rulebook](resources/pokemon-training_card_rulebook_en.pdf) and [Pokemon Pla!
 Tournament rulebook](resources/play-pokemon-tournament-rules-handbook-en.pdf)